 Spring/Summer Planting (Containerized)

-- If you are planning to wait until summer or even fall to plant your trees, they can be kept in their original containers.
+If you are planning to wait until summer or even fall to plant your trees, they can be kept in their original containers.
 Just make sure to keep them watered regularly as temperatures begin to warm up.

-- Dig a hole 2 times wider than the pot, so the roots can grow outward without crowding, but not deeper than the root ball.
+Dig a hole 2 times wider than the pot, so the roots can grow outward without crowding, but not deeper than the root ball.

-- Carefully remove the tree from the container keeping the soil around the roots intact.
+Carefully remove the tree from the container keeping the soil around the roots intact.
 It helps to tap the outside of the container to loosen the edge.
 Carefully slide the tree from the container.
 Don’t yank the tree out of the container as this can separate the roots from the tree.
 If there are any tightly circled roots, gently separate and spread them with your fingers before planting.

-- Remove any ties, tags and labels from the trees to prevent girdling branches and trunks.
+Remove any ties, tags, and labels from the trees to prevent girdling branches and trunks.

-- You do not need to prune your trees at this time.
+You do not need to prune your trees at this time.
 After next summer’s growing season, you can do any necessary pruning during the following winter months.

 Do not fertilize the trees when planting.
-Your trees received fertilizer this spring at the nursery, so you do not need to fertilize until next spring.
-We recommend a time-released fertilizer with balanced micronutrients, such as the Scotts Osmocote Indoor/Outdoor 19-6-12, Espoma Holly Tone or Tree Tone Organic Fertilizer (available at most Garden Centers).
+Your trees received fertilizer this spring at the nursery, so you do not need to fertilize them until next spring.
+We recommend a time-released fertilizer with balanced micronutrients, such as the Scotts Osmocote Indoor/Outdoor 19-6-12, Espoma Holly Tone, or Tree Tone Organic Fertilizer (available at most Garden Centers).
 Do not expect your trees to grow rapidly this first year.
 The trees will be putting a majority of their energy into new root production.
 Once established, they will make rapid growth in the following years.